mrjohnmorrow/mrjohnmorrow.github.io/_posts/2015-11-16-different-interview.markdown

 The standard format for product managers - four to six one-hour one-on-one interviews with current employees - seems to do a decent job at the former.
 However, from my experience being interviewed, I can say that it doesn't do particularly well at the latter.

 I recently interviewed for a position as a Product Manager at a small start-up in San Francisco called [Gigster](http://trygigster.com).
-They used a different format which I thought felt like a much more straightforward and effective way to judge a candidate.
+They used a different format which felt like a much more straightforward and effective way to judge a candidate.
 The interview consisted of two short one-on-one interviews, and then a 3-4 hour practical.

 ### The Interviews